-It’s been almost nine years since I started blogging about fraternities and their high-level politics.
+It’s been almost nine years since I started blogging about the structure and politics of Fraternity/Sorority Life.
 Many things have changed in the years since I launched “BondFraternal.org” in 2011.
-I like to think I have gotten better at naming websites, for example.
-A more recent change is my general understanding of fraternity corporations, Civil Rights, and desegregation.
+I think I am better at naming websites, for example.
+A more recent revelation came in my understanding of fraternity corporations, Civil Rights, and desegregation.

 I have, with hesitation, written about the topic of race and fraternities.
 Recently; however, I started to see the relationship between modern, inter/national fraternities and desegregation in a new light.
 I marinated on this post for a couple months, but MLK Day seems like the best day to put it out.

 First, a disclaimer: Nothing is as simple as good and evil.
 We can acknowledge that the desegregation and erosion of religious affiliation of fraternities are a net-positive.
 At the same time, we can openly consider that the rapidity of those changes (~10 years) resulted in some unintended consequences.
 The purpose of this post is not to place blame, because who could be at fault for consequences which were unintended?
 Rather, I like to explore the racial elements of fraternity history because – as I’ve written before – it is so rarely explored in detail.
 We know that fraternities were desegregated, but most fraternity histories only highlight the fact that segregation was overcome.
 There is more to the story.